ttvbetboster2/rotstim-clicker/README.md

 - Optional theme system and stats
 - Potential mobile optimization
 ## Who Made This?
+This was built and is managed by me Chitraksh Kataria.
 This was built from scratch as a solo learning project, powered by caffeine and the desire to rot productively.
 If you want to fork it, remix it, or build on top of it go wild.

 ## License